Curriculum Offer Overview

 • will be equipped with the right skills to go onto further education

 Students are placed in sets for Maths and Science, which reflects their attainment levels.
 Other subjects will be taught in mixed ability classes.
-We aim to help your child fulfil their potential through dynamic teaching in a creative learning environment.
-Progress is monitored through parents’ evenings, interim progress reports and an annual report.
+We aim to support students to fulfil their potential through dynamic teaching in a creative learning environment.
+Progress is monitored through Parents’ Evenings, learning tier data reports, interim progress reports and an annual report.
 We welcome parents into the school at any time to discuss their child’s progress.

 Key Stage 3